kubeshop/testkube/docs/docs/articles/testkube-cli-docker.md

 # Testkube Docker CLI

-The easiest way to start managing the tests of your team on a remote Testkube server is to run the Testkube CLI using the official Docker image available starting from Testkube version 1.13.
+Starting with Testkube version 1.13, the easiest way to start managing your team's tests on a remote Testkube server is to run the Testkube CLI using the official Docker image.
 The Testkube CLI Docker image is a self-contained environment that allows you to run Testkube commands in a consistent and isolated manner.

 ## Prerequisites